 - 1/4 cup sugar

 - 1 tablespoon cinnamon

-- When they’re ready and chilled, mix together the 1/4 cup of sugar and 1 tablespoon of cinnamon in a small bowl.
-Roll them in the cinnamon and sugar to coat them completely.
-Don’t mess with molding them into perfect balls as they should retain that dome shape from the scoop.
+- Mix together the 1/4 cup of sugar and 1 tablespoon of cinnamon in a small bowl.
+Roll the cookie dough in the cinnamon and sugar to coat.
+Make sure they retain that dome shape from the scoop.
 With the middle being thicker than the edges, that ensures you will get a soft and doughy center.

-Keywords: snickerdoodles, snickerdoodle cookie recipes, snickerdoodle cookies
+Keywords: snickerdoodles, snickerdoodle cookie recipes, snickerdoodle cookies, snickerdoodle recipe